DeweyHammers/DeweyHammers/README.md

 ## Hi there 👋

-I'm Dewey Hammers, a full-stack engineer moving toward infrastructure and security.
+I'm Dewey Hammers, a full-stack engineer moving into cybersecurity.

 I've spent 4+ years building production web applications with **TypeScript, Next.js, and Node.js** — clean architecture, reliable backend workflows, and systems that hold up under real use.
 These days I'm extending that into the layer underneath: Linux, containers, CI/CD pipelines, and the security side of how software actually gets shipped and defended.